Kassym-Jomart Tokayev: Director-General of the UN Office at Geneva

-In March 2011, the Secretary-General of the United Nations, Ban Ki-moon, announced the appointment of Tokayev to succeed Sergei Ordzhonikidze as the Under-Secretary-General and Director-General of the United Nations Office at Geneva, a key hub for the UN's international diplomatic and humanitarian work, citing his wealth of experience at senior government levels, his thorough knowledge of the Conference on Disarmament (CD) and his extensive management expertise.
-With this appointment, Tokayev made history as the first Asian representative to hold the position.
+In March 2011, the Secretary-General of the United Nations, Ban Ki-moon, announced the appointment of Tokayev to succeed Sergei Ordzhonikidze as the Under-Secretary-General and Director-General of the United Nations Office at Geneva, a hub for the UN's international diplomatic and humanitarian work, citing his experience at senior government levels, his knowledge of the Conference on Disarmament (CD) and his management expertise.
+With this appointment, Tokayev was the first Asian representative to hold the position.

-Tokayev was appointed as the Personal Representative of the United Nations Secretary-General to the CD, a vital body for negotiating international arms control and disarmament agreements.
+Tokayev was appointed as the Personal Representative of the United Nations Secretary-General to the CD, a body for negotiating international arms control and disarmament agreements.
 During his leadership, he navigated financial challenges, implemented reforms to improve efficiency, and ensured the office's continued effectiveness.
 He worked to overcome the deadlock on critical disarmament issues, including the Fissile Material Cut-off Treaty, proposing in February 2012 procedural reforms such as extending the presidency duration and expanding membership.
 Tokayev emphasized the need for political will and urgent action to revitalize the CD and advance global disarmament efforts.
 His tenure also saw his participation in the 2012 Nuclear Security Summit in Seoul, where he highlighted Kazakhstan's commitment to nuclear disarmament and global security.

 Tokayev's tenure was marked by his efforts to promote Geneva as a diplomatic hub on issues such as human rights, global health, economic cooperation, and climate change for international dialogue as well as addressing conflicts, such as the Syrian civil war, and territorial disputes.
-He strongly supported UN reforms, including Secretary-General Ban Ki-moon's initiatives to reduce administrative costs and enhance transparency in UN operations, aligning with his broader goal of maintaining the UN Office's effectiveness.
+He supported UN reforms, including Secretary-General Ban Ki-moon's initiatives to reduce administrative costs and enhance transparency in UN operations, aligning with his broader goal of maintaining the UN Office's effectiveness.

 Following his appointment as Chairman of the Senate, Tokayev stepped down as Director-General of the UN Office in Geneva and was succeeded by Michael Møller on 5 November 2013.

 Presidency

 Acting president

 On 19 March 2019, then-President Nursultan Nazarbayev announced his resignation.
 According to the Constitution of Kazakhstan, in case of early termination of powers, the Senate chairman becomes the acting president until the end of the previous term.
 On 20 March, Tokayev officially took office as president.

 Immediately upon assuming office, Tokayev proposed renaming the capital city of Kazakhstan after his predecessor, and the same day the Parliament of Kazakhstan approved the renaming of Astana to Nur-Sultan.

-In his first weeks of office, Tokayev conducted trips across regions, meeting with various groups, and emphasized the importance of political stability, socio-economic development, and alignment with Nazarbayev's legacy.
+During his first weeks in office, Tokayev took trips across regions, meeting with various groups, and emphasized the importance of political stability, socio-economic development, and alignment with Nazarbayev's legacy.
 He focused on ensuring continuity and stability in Kazakhstan's policies, while addressing new global challenges.